dhairya-0209/smart-player-tracker/README.md

-## ❤️ A Special Note
+## ❤️ A Note from Me

-This wasn’t just a project.
-This was a one-day bootcamp in Computer Vision, Debugging, and Determination.
+More than a project — this was a 12-hour sprint of frustration, learning, and triumph.

-From broken paths and corrupt videos
+From broken frames to full-frame tracking...
-To finally watching the player tracking happen live on screen, This became more than a submission —
-It became a personal milestone.
+This build taught me patience, precision, and perseverance.

-🧑‍💻 Built by Dhairya Bhatia — fueled by coffee, curiosity, and commitment.
+🧑‍💻 Built with focus, curiosity, and zero breaks.
+– Dhairya Bhatia